radical-cybertools/radical.pilot/docs/source/examples/gettingstarted.rst

     print "Credentials   : {0} ".format( session.list_credentials() )
     print "UnitManagers  : {0} ".format( session.list_unit_managers() )
     print "PilotManagers : {0} ".format( session.list_pilot_managers() )

+.. note:: In this introduction we don't use :class:`sagapilot.SSHCredential` since they are not required for local ComputePilots.
+SSHCredentials are described in :ref:`chapter_example_remote_and_hpc_pilots`.

 Creating a ComputePilot